 tideways.collectis for the decision what profiling data is collected and defaults to tracing, can be changed to full.

-Warning: Enabling tideways.collect=full increases the visibility in your application by always keeping callgraph traces, but this usually increases the overhead of each request by at least 50% and more.
+Warning: Enabling tideways.collect=full increases the visibility in your project by always keeping callgraph traces, but this usually increases the overhead of each request by at least 50% and more.
 In certain cases we have seen overhead of 800% and more when the callgraph Profiler was activated, because the code executed several usually quick PHP internal functions over 500.000 times in the request.
 Your mileage with the overhead may vary, but setting the full mode is not recommended for permanent use on production.
 In addition callgraph traces are usually 3 - 4 times larger in size than timeline traces and Tideways may reduce the collected traces per minute automatically to adjust for this.